kyleboas/tacticsjournal.com/sponsorship.md

 ---

 Sponsorship is exclusive.
 Only one sponsor per week.
-I will not take any gambling sponsorships.
+I will not accept any gambling sponsorships.

 <style>
     .date-container {